Contract Clause: Impairing the obligation of contracts

 The Framers of the Constitution added this clause in response to the fear that states would continue a practice that had been widespread under the Articles of Confederation—that of granting "private relief."
 Legislatures would pass bills relieving particular persons (predictably, influential persons) of their obligation to pay their debts.
 It was this phenomenon that also prompted the framers to make bankruptcy law the province of the federal government.

 During and after the Revolution, many states enacted laws favoring colonial debtors to the detriment of foreign creditors.
 Federalists, especially Alexander Hamilton, believed that such a practice would jeopardize the future flow of foreign capital into the fledgling United States.
 Consequently, the Contract Clause, by ensuring the inviolability of sales and financing contracts, encouraged an inflow of foreign capital by reducing the risk of loss to foreign merchants trading with and investing in the former colonies.

 The clause does not prohibit the federal government from modifying or abrogating contracts.
+In Dartmouth College v.
+Woodward (1819), corporations gained contract protections of charters.

 During the New Deal Era, the Supreme Court began to depart from the Lochner era constitutional interpretation of the Commerce Clause, Due Process, and the Contract Clause.
 In Home Building & Loan Association v.
 Blaisdell, the Supreme Court upheld a Minnesota law that temporarily restricted the ability of mortgage holders to foreclose.
 The law was enacted to prevent mass foreclosures during the Great Depression, a time of economic hardship in America.
 The kind of contract modification performed by the law in question was arguably similar to the kind that the Framers intended to prohibit, but the Supreme Court held that this law was a valid exercise of the state's police power, and that the temporary nature of the contract modification and the emergency of the situation justified the law.

 Further cases have refined this holding, differentiating between governmental interference with private contracts and interference with contracts entered into by the government.
-Succinctly, there is more scrutiny when the government modifies a contract to alter its own obligations.
+There is more scrutiny when the government modifies a contract to alter its own obligations.